6/15/2026: Trying to Read a Grandparent Book

 Gosh.
 Growing up I had four grandparents born in the 1890s.
 The two grandfathers never held a conversation or shared an activity with me because they were men and worked immensely hard at their jobs.
 The two grandmothers were happy to fix me meals and snacks but worked immensely hard in the kitchen cooking for stampedes of relatives or scrubbing windows with ammonia & crumpled newspaper or weeding the garden or tending the wringer washing machine with a top lid and a wood paddle to agitate the clothes before hanging them up on the clothesline and then ironing them with starch.

 Anyway.
-The book narrates in lavish detail the pleasures of grandchildren, especially babies: their deep gaze, different from but profound like the gaze of a lover; that wonderful clean baby smell and soft skin that made one contributor confide an urge to lick the infant’s face; the oxytocin-fueled amazement that after all the rich enjoyments of other human intimacies and lifetime achievements, a grandchild is a completely new source of radiant euphoria that promotes our healthy aging and can postpone and even reverse chronic illness.
-And here I thought God sets children in front of us so that we can observe and fulfill whatever they need from us?
+The book narrates in lavish detail the pleasures of becoming a new grandparent: new grandchildren with their deep gaze, different from but profound like the gaze of a lover; that wonderful clean baby smell and soft skin; the oxytocin-fueled amazement that after all the rich enjoyments of other human intimacies and lifetime achievements, it’s wonderful to experience a grandchild as a completely new source of radiant euphoria that promotes our healthy aging and can postpone and even reverse chronic illness.

-This book needs to go back to the little free library as soon as possible, in its pristine condition, so a woman who is good at doing real woman life can enjoy its affirming resonance.
+Well, this book needs to go back to the little free library as soon as possible, in its pristine condition, so a woman with more of a real woman life can enjoy its affirming resonance.
 Time to stop reading and close the pages.
 On the cover, the author looks absolutely radiant and beautiful, cradling her grandkids.
-Gazing at the dust jacket I watch my hands do something interesting.
+Gazing at the dust jacket I watch my hands do something unusual.
 They rip the photograph to smithereens.
 Then the hands proceed through the pages tearing the stories to little shreds.
 Now it’s a recycle bin of confetti.
 That felt surprisingly helpful.

-Then I got into bed with a Russian copy of Way of a Pilgrim.
-It opened at random to a narrative explaining the nature of spiritual attack.
+That night I tuck into bed with a Russian copy of Way of a Pilgrim.
+It opens at random to a narrative explaining the nature of spiritual attack.
 The Orthodox find it normal that Satan is a real presence, out to upset and make us miserable.
 If he’s trying a temptation on me (and what other bait is he gonna try — violent video games? spinning auto doughnuts at a street takeover? fixing the World Series? airplane glue?) he picked a good one.

-There was a little boy today at the grocery store.
+Today at the grocery store there was a little boy.
 His mother held a full shopping cart, examining items on a shelf.
-Her son was seeing how long he could stand on one foot, then balance on the other.
+Her son was seeing how long he could stand on one foot, then how long he could balance on the other.
 I said to the mom “Wow, look!
 Someone has nice balance there!
 I sure wish I could stand on one foot like that!”
-The mother did not look at me, but yanked the boy to the other side of her and took off with the cart.
+The mother avoided my eyes, yanked the boy to the other side of her, and took off with the cart.
 Later when they came around the next aisle the mother steered well away.
 But the boy looked back, and caught my eye for a show-offy trick: he could stand with one shoe right on top of the other without falling down.
 I watched carefully and gave him a very grave impressed nod, and like Robert Lansing through the cockpit window in “Twelve O’Clock High” added a thumb’s up.
 Good work, soldier.

-Looking back to make sure I was still watching, as an encore he picked up one foot, and hopped away.
+He looked back to make sure I was still watching.
+As an encore he picked up one foot, and hopped away.

 About maryangelis